 Step 3: Do You Need Optical Character Recognition?
 Probably

 Optical Character Recognition (OCR) is a software program that recognizes text, resulting in PDFs with searchable text.
-Even if you aren't planning to copy and paste large sections of text from the documents you scan, OCR can help keep you organized because it allows you to search your hard drive for documents based on the text they contain (i.e., find every document that contains a certain credit card number).
+Even if you aren't planning to copy and paste large sections of text from the documents you scan, OCR can help keep you organized because it allows you to search your hard drive for documents based on the text they contain (i.e., find every document that includes a specific credit card number).
 All but one of the models we tested features OCR, though some tend to be more accurate than others.
 You can look to the Software section of our reviews for more information on a specific model's OCR capabilities and performance.

 Step 4: Does Resolution Matter?